pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Rust's style of polymorphism is parametric, but if we're looking to use a more ad-hoc style of polymorphism similiar to dynamically-typed languages then we can emulate that using the `Any` trait.
+Rust's style of polymorphism is parametric, but if we're looking to use a more ad-hoc style of polymorphism similar to dynamically-typed languages then we can emulate that using the `Any` trait.
 We don't have to manually impl this trait for our types because that's already covered by this generic blanket impl:

 ```rust
 impl<T: 'static + ?Sized> Any for T {